-• Hand-and-foot syndrome.
+Hand-foot syndrome.
 The palms of your hands or soles of your feet may tingle, become numb, painful, swollen, or red.

 - Changes in your central nervous system can happen.
 The central nervous system is made up of your brain and spinal cord.
 You could feel extreme tiredness, agitation, confusion, hallucinations (see or hear things that are not there), trouble understanding or speaking, loss of control of your bowels or bladder, eyesight changes, numbness or lack of strength to your arms, legs, face, or body, or coma.
-If you start to have any of these symptoms let your doctor know right away. - · Side effects of this drug may be unexpectedly severe in some patients
+If you start to have any of these symptoms let your doctor know right away. - Severe diarrhea - Patients with a specific enzyme deficiency called dihydropyrimidine dehydrogenase (DPD) deficiency may be at risk for severe side effects.